-Ceramides are cells within our skin that support the top layer of skin and organize them into the right order.
-They keep the skin tight, firm, and plump.
-And even retain moisture and nutrients that your complexion will use to remain healthy and reveal fresh layers of cells.
+Ceramides are cells within our skin that support and organize the top layer of skin into the correct order.
+As a result, they keep the skin tight, firm, and plump.
+It also retains moisture and nutrients that your complexion will use to remain healthy and reveal fresh layers of cells.

-The ceramides ensure that the skin is adequately hydrated and that it looks and feels firm.
-The reduction in the ceramides layer eventually decreases our skin's thickness and allows it to sag and wrinkle.
+The ceramides ensure the skin is adequately hydrated and looks and feels firm.
+However, reducing the ceramides layer eventually decreases our skin's thickness and allows it to sag and wrinkle.

 Ceramides are now fairly standard in anti-aging products, especially those marketed to women with dry skin.

 Ceramides applied to the skin are absorbed into the lower layers.
-They can then begin to rebuild the ceramides layer, which, according to research, can be depleted by 30% by the time we turn sixty years old.
+They can then begin to rebuild the ceramides layer, which, according to research, can be depleted by 30% by sixty years old.

 Ceramides can be found in many forms, including Lacto or Phyto.

 Some claim that all evidence supporting the functionality of ceramides is subjective and anecdotal.
-Women worldwide have seen incredible effects with even just a single use of a product containing ceramides.
+However, women worldwide have seen incredible effects with even just a single use of a product containing ceramides.

-Unlike retinol and other anti-aging ingredients, which can severely dry out the skin and even irritate it if the formulations are not correct, ceramides have the exact opposite effect.
+Unlike retinol and other anti-aging ingredients, which can severely dry the skin and even irritate it if the formulations are incorrect, ceramides have the opposite effect.
 Ceramides provide a deep surge of intense moisture.
-Skin appears smoother, brighter, and less wrinkled.
+As a result, skin appears smoother, brighter, and less wrinkled.

-For those willing to go out on a limb and try a new product, try an anti-aging serum or moisturizer that contains ceramides to give an instant burst of hydration and replenish your complexion today!
+For those willing to go out on a limb and try a new product, try an anti-aging serum or moisturizer containing ceramides to give instant hydration and replenish your complexion today!